tobixen/calendar-cli/README.md

 ### Task management

 With the todo-command, there are quite some options available (i.e. --categories, --limit, --todo-uid, etc) to select or filter tasks.
 Those are used by the commands list, edit, postpone, complete and delete.
 A typical use-case scenario is to first use the "list" command, tweak the filtering options to get a list containing the tasks one wants to operate with, and then use either edit, postpone, complete or delete.

+The file TASK_MANAGEMENT.md contains some thoughts on how to organize tasks.

 Configuration file
 ------------------